mkinney/remote-sell/readme.txt

 # do development like this
 revel run -a  github.com/mkinney/remote-sell

+Notes:
+- Needed to deal with insecure https since "x509: certificate is valid for master.batm.generalbytes.com, not localhost".
+  This is a security risk.

 # TODO:
 - When/how to clean up old qr code tmp files?
-- Need to deal with insecure https?
-- Makefile for building/deployment
 - Service